 Later he followed in attacking Guān Yǔ , was given fief as Marquis of Xuānchéng, and as General Soothing the South he succeeded Lǚ Méng as Administrator of Nán-jùn, residing at Gōng’ān.
 Liú Bèi went east to attack Wú .
 The King of Wú [Sūn Quán] asked for peace, and Jǐn wrote to Bèi: “I have abruptly heard you have come with banners and drums to Báidì, and am concerned that your advisers will believe that because the King of Wú has obtained this province and harmed Guān Yǔ so that your blame and anger are exceedingly great, it is not appropriate to discuss peace.
 This is to use the emotions of a petty man, and not consider the greater situation.
 I shall try to explain for Your Majesty the light from severe and the great from the small.
 If Your Majesty restrains your power and controls your anger and heed my words, then everything can be settled, and there will be no need to consult with other officials.
 How does Your Majesty’s relation to Guān Yǔ compare to your relation with the Former Emperor [Xiān-dì Liú Xiè]?
 How does the importance of Jīngzhōu compare with that of the whole land Within the Seas?
 If you give into your anger, who will carry on the succession [of Hàn]?
 If you consider these points, it is as easy as turning a hand [in deciding for peace].”
 (1)

-- (1) Your Servant Sōngzhī says: I believe Lord Liú used Shǔ to close the [Yellow] River and Jīng-Chǔ to defend the Hàn.
-Guān Yǔ raised troops about the Miǎn and Hàn, intending to ascend up the state, and though he sought to establish hegemony for the proper ruler he could not be certain of his achievement, and needed to use a great sound to shake the distant, and had that plan.
-Sūn Quán secretly had disastrous intentions, and assisted Wèi in removing a danger.
-As a result the example of Jiǎn Zōngzǐ rescuing his King, the cause for Lord Cáo to plan to move the capital, the scheme to restore Hàn, came close to success only to be thwarted.
-It was suitable that the banners for justice should point toward the Sūn.
-How could Jǐn speak of great justice to reproach Bèi?
-Moreover Bèi and Yǔ were as close as one’s four limbs.
-To suddenly lose his trusted aide, his fury and resentment was already very deep.
-How could a flowery letter stop him?
-That it was recorded in this chapter is truly a wasteful inclusion of prose.
+- (1) Your Servant Sōngzhī says: I believe Lord Liú used Yōng-Shǔ as his passes and river [heartlands], Jīng-Chǔ as his flank assistance, Guān Yǔ raised troops about the Miǎn and Hàn, intending to ascend up the state, and though in rectifying the ruler to establish hegemony the achievement could not be certain, it needed to use a great sound to shake the distant, and had its reasoning.
+Sūn Quán secretly had disastrous heart and assisted Wèi in removing a danger, and so the example of Jiǎn Zōngzǐ rescuing his King, the cause for Excellency Cáo to plan to move the capital, the scheme to restore Hàn, came close to success only to be thwarted.
+Where the righteous banners directed, It was appropriate that it was toward the Sūn.
+Jǐn in using great righteousness to reproach Bèi, in answering him what worry was there of having nothing to say?
+Moreover Bèi and Yǔ in there mutual closeness, were like four limbs, his legs and arms unexpectedly lost, his fury and resentment was already very deep, how could a flowery letter stop him?
+To record this in the chapter is truly a wasteful inclusion of prose.

 At the time someone said Jǐn had sent a separate personal messenger to communicate with Bèi.
 Quán said: “I and Zǐyú are sworn to ever stand together in life or death.
 Zǐyú will never turn from me, just as I will never turn from Zǐyú.”
 (2)